Bassamnaeem/Bassamnaeem/README.md

 ### About Me 🚀

 I’m **Bassam Naeem**, a dynamic full-stack **Software Developer** with a **Bachelor’s in Computer Science**.
-With a deep passion for turning innovative ideas into tangible solutions, I specialize in developing high-quality web and mobile applications using the **MERN Stack, Next.js, and React Native**.
-Always eager to explore new technologies, I thrive in building user-centric, scalable, and efficient applications.
+With a deep passion for turning innovative ideas into tangible solutions, I specialize in developing high-quality web and mobile applications using the **MERN Stack, Node.js and React Native**.
+Always eager to explore new technologies, I thrive in building user-centric, scalable, and efficient applications.I am also looking for clients to deliver **high-quality websites and mobile apps** tailored to their needs.

 🔭 **Currently Working On:** Real Estate Analytics Website
 🌱 **Currently Learning:** Kubernetes